Rise of the Triad: Dark War is an over-the-top first-person shooter developed and published by Apogee for the PC on December 21, 1994.

 - Death Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Death Monk creeps towards the player and, when close enough, drains health from the player (replenishing his own health).

-- Deathfire Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Deathfire Monk shoots powerful balls of energy at the player.
+- Deathfire Monk - Tougher to kill than common uniformed guards (and resistant to bullet fire), the Deathfire Monk shoots powerful balls of energy (exploding like a missile when they reach a wall or object) at the player.

 At the final level of each episode (with the exception of the Shareware episode), the player fights one of the four bosses in the game.
 The level is only cleared when the boss is destroyed.